What is a board-certified veterinary surgeon? (from the ACVS website)

 Who takes care of my pet overnight following surgery?

 Most patients that require surgery stay overnight and can go home once they are ready the next day.
 Some surgeries may require a few days of post-operative hospitalization.
 The surgeon will advise you prior to surgery how long to expect your pet to be hospitalized.
-While hospitalized, your pet will receive 24-hour care from the Boundary Bay Veterinary Specialists and Animal Emergency Clinic of the Fraser Valley veterinarians.
+While hospitalized, your pet will receive 24-hour care from the Boundary Bay Veterinary Specialists.

 What should I expect at my pet’s surgery consultation?